X68K-us/x68k-us.github.io/docs.md

 **macOS:** Most of the tools will unfortunately create a dedicated folder for every game when you unpack (even if they say they won't, like in the case of Keka or The Unarchiver, or the built-in Archive Utility), so the most efficient way is to use the Terminal:

 ```
-cd DirectoryWithYourFiles
+cd FolderWithYourFiles
 for f in *.zip; do unzip -o "$f" -d ./; done
 ````

-(If you are uncomfortable using the Terminal, just unpack all the files and move the directories manually)
+(If you are uncomfortable using the Terminal, just unpack all the files and move the folders manually)

 Once unpacked, copy all the folders to the root of your MiSTer.
-The directories look like this:
+The folders look like this:

 ```
 _Computer